ioevent-io/helm-charts/README.md

 To install one of the helm charts of this repository:

-sudo helm install releasename ./directory --namespace namespace --create-namespace
+helm install releasename ./directory --namespace namespace --create-namespace